Molly F

 Epidemiologist, Global Health Research Core

-Franke completed undergraduate studies in Sociology and Spanish at Colby College and doctoral training in Epidemiology at the Harvard T.H.
+Molly F. Franke, ScD, completed undergraduate studies in Sociology and Spanish at Colby College and doctoral training in Epidemiology at the Harvard T.H.
 Chan School of Public Health.
-Prior to joining the Department in 2010, she worked for Massachusetts Department of Public Health Epidemiology & Immunization Surveillance Program and Partners In Health sites in Peru and Rwanda.
+Prior to joining the Department, she worked for the Massachusetts Department of Public Health Epidemiology & Immunization Surveillance Program and Partners In Health in Peru and Rwanda.
 She is a long-time volunteer with the Elm Project, which supports underserved youth affected by chronic illness.

-Throughout her career, Dr. Franke has contributed to the learning of dozens of students and trainees within the Harvard community, at other institutions of higher learning and the field sites where she conducts research.
-She is an active participant in the HMS Masters of Medical Sciences in Global Health Delivery (MMSc-GHD) program, serving as a thesis advisor and member of the Curriculum and Admissions Committees.
-She has been recognized for excellence in mentoring: in 2017 she received the Jo Rae Wright Award for promising contributions in pulmonary research along with outstanding mentoring and professional leadership qualities, and in 2020 she was awarded the Young Mentor Award by Harvard Medical School.
+Professor Franke serves as Co-Director of Harvard University Centers for AIDS Research Developmental and Mentoring Core and is an active mentor in the Harvard Medical School Masters of Medical Sciences in Global Health Delivery (MMSc-GHD) program, serving on the Curriculum and Admissions Committees.
+Throughout her career, Professor Franke has contributed to the learning of dozens of students and trainees within the Harvard community, at other institutions of higher learning, and in the places where she conducts research.
+She has been recognized for excellence in mentoring: in 2017, she received the Jo Rae Wright Award for promising contributions to pulmonary research along with outstanding mentoring and professional leadership qualities, and in 2020, she was awarded the Young Mentor Award by Harvard Medical School.

-Dr. Franke is a global health researcher whose work brings the rigor of epidemiology to intractable infections (tuberculosis [TB], cholera, HIV, SARS-CoV-2) and chronic diseases (diabetes, hypertension depression) that disproportionately affect the poor or socially-marginalized.
-Her work has spanned a range of settings including Peru, Haiti, Rwanda, Mexico, Papua New Guinea, and the United States.
+Professor Franke is a global health researcher whose work brings the rigor of epidemiology to intractable infections (tuberculosis, cholera, HIV, SARS-CoV-2) and chronic diseases (diabetes, hypertension, depression).
+Her work has spanned a range of settings including Peru, Haiti, Rwanda, Lesotho, Papua New Guinea, and the United States.

 Culture Conversion in Patients Treated with Bedaquiline and/or Delamanid.
 A Prospective Multicountry Study.